 REI adventures lets you put your outdoor skills to the test and get the chance to meet a group of like-minded people.
 REI trips are ranked by activity level from 1-5, 1 being the least active and 5 being the most active.
 Trips range in time from weekend getaways to three weeks.

 You can reserve your trip with a $400 deposit, which is refundable up to 90 days before the trip.
 If you book the trip within 60 days of departure, the whole amount is due upfront.
 REI members get a discount on each trip.
-It’s really worth becoming an REI member if you book a trip since membership is $20 and being a member can save you hundreds on the trip.
+It’s worth becoming an REI member before you book a trip since membership is $20 and being a member can save you hundreds on the trip.

-REI trips are the most appealing to me since they combine sight-seeing with roughing-it in exotic locations while guided by trained experts.
+REI trips are the most appealing to me since they combine sightseeing with roughing-it in exotic locations while guided by trained experts.
 Another plus is that there are a wide variety of trips based on activity level, so whether you’re in amazing shape or just fit enough for a long hike, you can still visit Mount Everest.
-The longer trips seem to be more economical price-wise than the weekend excursions.
+The longer trips seem to be more economical than the weekend excursions.

 The Social Adventure Travel Experience

 The online company Backroads has biking, hiking and multi-sport vacation packages at totally reasonable prices.
 For 6 nights you can bike and hike through Italy and Slovenia for about $4,000 for double occupancy and most meals included.
 From other sites I’ve seen, that’s quite a deal.

 The company is continuously adding new destinations and seems to really care about the customer experience.
 The company also offer trips in larger groups for a reason — the website says you’ll have a better trip if you can mix and mingle with more than a handful of strangers during the course of three weeks.
 They also have a 6:1 guest-to-leader ratio on each trip to ensure things go smoothly.